isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * interface inheritance is the use of inheritance to separate users from implementations, in particular to allow derived classes to be added and changed without affecting the users of base classes.
-* implementation inheritance is the use of inheritance to simplify implementation of new facilities by making useful operations available for implementers of related new operations (sometimes called "programming by difference").
+* implementation inheritance is the use of inheritance to simplify implementation of new facilities by making useful operations available for implementers of related new operations (sometimes called “programming by difference”).

 A pure interface class is simply a set of pure virtual functions; see [I.25](#Ri-abstract).